sharp275/Public-Environmental-Monitor/README.md

 ```
 sudo chmod +x /path_to_file/file.py
 ```
-This will ensure the Python files run after the system starts and restart after any errors.
+Creating a systemd service will ensure the Python files run after the system starts and restart after any errors.
 Make sure the path to log_to_influxdb_cloud.py is correct.

 Use the following code to enable, start, and check the status of the service.